frontenddogma/web-development-glossary/manuscript/a.md

 : A function definition that is not bound to an identifier.
 Anonymous functions are often arguments being passed to higher-order functions, or used for constructing the result of a higher-order function that needs to return a function.
 If the function is only used once, or a limited number of times, an anonymous function may be syntactically lighter than using a named function.
 Anonymous functions are ubiquitous in functional programming languages and other languages with first-class functions.&nbsp;[†](#w-anonymous-function)

 Anonymous inline box
-: Inline boxes that do not have an associated inline-level element.
+: An inline box that does not have an associated inline-level element.

 Anonymous inline element
 : Any text that is directly contained inside a block container element that is not inside an inline element.